 - 5.1.
-The full year operating budget for 2023/24 is £3,797,494 as set out in Appendix A. - 5.2.
-The budget for 2022/23 was £3,878,219, the equivalent for which in 2023/24 would be £4,355,2392.
-The proposed budget for 2023/24 therefore represents a saving of £81k (2%) in cash terms and £558k (13%) in real terms over 2022/23.
-Since 2015/16 the PSA operating budget has been reduced by 41% (£2.7m) in real terms. - 5.3.
+While we are planning for transfer to happen during the 2024/25 financial year, we present a budget that covers the whole of the year and allows for easy comparison with 2023/24. - 5.2.
+The full year operating budget for 2024/25 is £3,818,616 as set out in Appendix A. - 5.3.
+The budget for 2023/24 was £3,797,494, the equivalent for which in 2024/25 would be £4,135,4712.
+The proposed budget for 2024/25 therefore represents an increase of £21,000 (1%) in cash terms but a saving of £316,000 (8%) in real terms over 2023/24.
+Since 2015/16 the PSA operating budget has been reduced by 45% (£3.2m) in real terms. - 5.4.
 The budget has again been built on a zero-based approach for each cost item, and we have continued to identify and apply operational efficiencies in all our working practices.
-In terms of the different cost areas identified in Appendix A: - our people costs in 2023/24 are budgeted to be £193k higher (7%), even after allowing for a reduced Full Time Equivalent (FTE) headcount of 34.6, down from 36.4 budgeted in the previous year.
-This reflects the cost of living increases (at less than half the rate of inflation) made during the 2022/23 financial year and that we expect to make in April 2023, mindful in particular of the operational need to retain and motivate staff during the period up until transfer. - we expect our budget for external expenditure on policy work and stakeholder engagement to be £15k higher in 2023/24, to reflect the increased scope of the Annual Market Review fieldwork (which was under-budgeted in 2022/23) - our legal fees budget is only £2k higher, reflecting marginally increased costs of an outsourced data protection officer.
-Otherwise the budget in this area remains unchanged, but with an operating recognition that actual overall spend is dependent on the number of legal challenges to our regulatory activities and the degree to which costs can be charged as administrative fees. - we expect to deliver overall savings of £20k across our IT and telephony budgets, as a portion of our costs in this area will now be included in the overall office accommodation charge from Ofcom.
-However with more than half the budget in this area being in relation to software licenses, we expect to continue to experience upward cost pressure from Microsoft and other providers. - the move of our office into Ofcom's head office at Riverside House during 2022/23 is expected to save £187k in accommodation costs, with a further saving of £64k in depreciation of leasehold improvements.
-Overall savings arising from the move are therefore budgeted to be £251k (50%) for the full 2023/24 year. - our finance and governance are expected to be £9k higher due to increased premiums for Professional Indemnity Insurance and Directors and Officers Insurance - our overheads budget is £3k less than 2022/23 and reflects post-pandemic changes to ways of working - excluding depreciation on leasehold improvements, we expect to save a further £25k in depreciation on IT assets.
+The commentary below regarding the different cost areas identified in Appendix A is based on a full year on year comparison: - our people costs in 2024/25 are budgeted to be £64,000 lower.
+This is due primarily to a reduced Full Time Equivalent (FTE) headcount of 32.6, down from 34.6 budgeted in the previous year, with savings offset by salary increases.
+We remain mindful in particular of the operational need to retain and motivate staff during the period up until transfer. - we expect our budget for external expenditure on policy work and stakeholder engagement to be £4,000 higher in 2024/25, reflecting additional costs of producing the Annual Market Review - our legal fees budget is £99,000 higher than in 2023/24 to include additional external support costs required to deal with the range of legal challenges to our regulatory activities and Freedom of Information Act requests - we expect to deliver overall savings of £9,000 across our IT and telephony budgets, reflecting careful management of our software licencing requirements in light of our reduced headcount and external cost pressures from software providers - we significantly reduced our accommodation costs last year through the move of our office into Ofcom's head office at Riverside House, and we expect to save a further £6,000 during 2024/25 through reductions in our facilities requirements - our finance and governance are expected to be £15,000 higher due primarily to continued increases in our required insurance premiums - our overheads budget is £4,000 less than 2023/24 and continues to reflect postpandemic changes to ways of working - in readiness for the winding up of PSA limited and the preparation of our Financial Statements on a breakup basis, we have fully written off our assets in the 2022/23 financial year.
+We are budgeting for minimal asset acquisitions during 2024/25, the full cost of which have been included in other budget lines.
+Depreciation in 2024/5 will therefore be £0k.

-2 Based on RPI at September 2022 of 12.3%
+2 Based on RPI at September 2023 of 8.9%